djordon/trustless-vault/README.md

 # Trustless vaults

-This is a demo project that "verifies" that a particular Stacks block header is signed by the expected set of signers.
+This is a demo project that "verifies" that a particular Stacks block header is signed by an expected set of signers.

+The public keys hard-coded in the guest program are the public keys associated with the stacks signers' private keys in sBTC's devenv.

 The block header encoded in the host program was generated using the stacks node in sBTC's devenv.
-Specifically, after running `make devenv-up` in the sBTC repo and waiting for Nakamoto, I ran the following rust code as a test
+Specifically, after running `make devenv-up` in the sBTC repo and waiting for Nakamoto, I ran the following rust code as a test in the test module of `signer/src/stacks/api.rs`, which prints the block header:
 ```rust
 #[tokio::test]
 async fn get_blocks_test2() {